 Considering average option returns by industry produces the introductory Figure 1.
-I use the Fama-French 49 (FF49) industry group classifications and only focus on industries with sufficient firm coverage.
+I use the Fama-French 49 (FF49) industry group classifications, focusing only on industries with sufficient firm coverage.
 To do so, I depict only industries with at least 30 firm observations per month in more than 50% of the sample months (162 of a total of 323 months).
+Smaller FF49 industries are grouped in "Other".
 Figure 1 then depicts the average monthly option returns of 15 industries.
 The stars above the return columns denote significance levels based on Newey and West (1987) standard errors.
 The pharmaceutical industry ("13 - Drugs", SIC codes: 2830-2836) emerges as the industry with the highest average option returns by far, with 1.25% and 1.11% monthly returns for initial and delta-hedged returns.
 The only other industry with highly significant option returns for both return specifications is group 12, "Medical Equipment".
 For at least one specification, all other major industry groups do not display call returns that are significantly different from zero, highlighting that significantly positive average returns on delta-neutral call writing are present in only a select few industries.
+Additional summary statistics of options industry portfolios are in Table A1.